 Lakeview Community Partners Limited (LCPL) are proposing to redevelop the former Lakeview Generating Station site located at 800 Hydro Road in the City of Mississauga.
 A legal description of the subject property is contained in the Draft Plan of Subdivision (Glen Schnarr and Associates Inc. [GSAI] 2019).
-The subject property was owned and operated by Ontario Power Generation (OPG) up until 2005 when the plant was decommissioned and all of the above grade structures were demolished.
-Since acquiring the 72-hectare property, LCPL has been working on removing remaining below-grade infrastructure and remediating the site to prepare it for future redevelopment.
+The subject property was owned and operated by Ontario Power Generation (OPG) up until 2005 when the plant was decommissioned, and above grade structures were demolished.
+Since acquiring the 72-hectare (ha) property in 2017, LCPL has been working on removing remaining belowgrade infrastructure and remediating the site to prepare it for future redevelopment.

 The proposed redevelopment, referred to as Lakeview Village, will consist of a progressive and sustainable mixed-use community comprised of residential, commercial, institutional and open space uses.
-Nearly 40% (27 ha) of the site that fronts Lake Ontario will be transferred to the City of Mississauga as public waterfront space.
+Approximately 27 ha of land fronting Lake Ontario will be transferred to the City of Mississauga for use as public waterfront space.